Geometric classification of primes modulo a (bend) congruence: Minimal primes containing a congruence

 \begin{itemize} \item Case 1: $|m_2|_P=0_{\kappa(P)}$, i.e., $m_2\in\idker(P)$.
 Then, for any $i$, $\angbra{(a_2,u_2),w_i}=-\infty$ so $\angbra{(a_2,u_2),v}<0$ by Lemma~\ref{lemma:VandW}(\ref{lemmaPart:infinite}).
 Thus $\angbra{(a_1,u_1),v}\leq\angbra{(a_2,u_2),v}<0$ so Lemma~\ref{lemma:VandW}(\ref{lemmaPart:infinite}) tells us that $\angbra{(a_1,u_1),w_i}=-\infty$ for all $i$, i.e., $|m_1|_P=0_{\kappa(P)}$.
 We have $|m_1|_P=0_{\kappa(P)}\leq|m_2|_P$.

 \item Case 2: $|m_1|_P=0_{\kappa(P)}$.
 Since $0_{\kappa(P)}$ is the smallest element of $\kappa(P)$, we have $|m_1|_P=0_{\kappa(P)}\leq|m_2|_{P}$.

 \item Case 3: $|m_1|_P$ and $|m_2|_P$ are both not $0_{\kappa(P)}$.
 Since, for all $i$, $\angbra{(a_1,u_1),w_i}\neq-\infty$ and $\angbra{(a_2,u_2),w_i}\neq-\infty$, Lemma~\ref{lemma:VandW}(\ref{lemmaPart:finite}) tells us that $\angbra{(a_1,u_1),v}=0=\angbra{(a_2,u_2),v}$, $\angbra{(a_1,u_1),\what{w}_i}=\angbra{(a_1,u_1),w_i}$, and $\angbra{(a_2,u_2),\what{w}_i}=\angbra{(a_2,u_2),w_i}$.
-So, because $Q$ is given by the matrix $ $ and $P$ is given by the matrix $ $, the fact that $m_1\leq_{Q}m_2$ implies that $m_1\leq_P m_2$. \end{itemize}\end{proof}
+So, because $Q$ is given by the matrix $ $ and $P$ is given by the matrix $ $, the fact that $m_1\leq_{Q}m_2$ implies that $m_1\leq_P m_2$. \end{itemize} \nopagebreak \mbox{} \end{proof}

 \begin{remark} Intuitively, Theorem~\ref{thm:resolving-primes} says that, if no component of $\wt{V}(E)$ is contained in the toric boundary, then every minimal prime congruence of $\base[\Mon]/E$ has trivial kernel.
 In particular, suppose $K$ is a field with valuation $v:K\to\base$, let $X_\sigma$ denote the toric variety $\Spec K[\Mon]$, and let $T$ be the big torus in $X_\sigma$.
-Then, by Remark~\ref{rmk: Gubler-recession},